The right to health is a fundamental human right. It means the right of everyone to the highest attainable standard of physical and mental health.

 A human rights based approach

-- Non-discrimination – everyone has the same rights (regardless of their ethnicity, gender, income, religion for example).
+- Non-discrimination – everyone has the same rights regardless of their ethnicity, gender, income, religion, etc.

-- Empowerment – to give the power to the people to know and claim their right in order to make a difference.
+- Empowerment – people, communities and groups should have the power to know and claim their rights in order to make a difference.

-- Legality – to make sure all decisions answer to human rights legal standards.
+- Legality – all decisions should comply with human rights legal standards.

 - ensuring services are planned and delivered in proportion to need

 - ensuring services are available, accessible, appropriate and of equal quality